OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-pivottables.md

 ```

 > [!NOTE]
-> The following three code snippets display only excerpts and are not complete code samples.
+> The three subsequent code snippets display only filter-specific excerpts and are not complete code samples.
 See the preceding code sample for a complete `PivotFilter` implementation example.

-The following code snippet demonstrates how to apply a [PivotLabelFilter](/javascript/api/excel/excel.pivotlabelfilter) to the **Type** hierarchy, using the `LabelFilterCondition.beginsWith` property to exclude specific labels.
+The second code snippet demonstrates how to apply a [PivotLabelFilter](/javascript/api/excel/excel.pivotlabelfilter) to the **Type** hierarchy, using the `LabelFilterCondition.beginsWith` property to exclude specific labels.

 ```js
     // Get the "Type" field.